zastrixarundell/dbio-bot-java/README.md

 # DBIO bot example
 A JavaCord bot as an example for the DBIO library.

 [![Build Status](https://travis-ci.com/zastrixarundell/dbio-bot.svg?branch=master)](https://travis-ci.com/zastrixarundell/dbio)

 ![discord.bio homepage](https://raw.githubusercontent.com/zastrixarundell/dbio/master/assets/home.png)

 ## So, where's the code?
 This bot was a made as a single-class example for a bot which sends information to the channel.
-The code can be found [here](https://github.com/zastrixarundell/dbio-bot/blob/master/src/main/java/bio/discord/dbiobot/DbioBot.java).
+The code can be found found [here](https://github.com/zastrixarundell/dbio-bot/blob/master/src/main/java/bio/discord/dbiobot/DbioBot.java).

 If you're too lazy to click that, you can see it here:
 ```java
 public class DbioBot

 {
     public static void main(String[] args)
     {